DS4PS/course-asu-paf-586-summer-2019/index.md

 At the conclusion of this course, each student will be able to:

-* Describe how public agencies harness large-scale data to inform policy design, increase stakeholder engagement, and improve service delivery
+* Describe how public agencies harness large-scale data to inform policy design, increase stakeholder engagement, and improve service delivery.
+* Recognize situations where it's possible to collect data to inform organizational processes.
-* Intelligently consider the social, political, and ethical considerations of using data analytics
+* Intelligently consider the social, political, and ethical considerations of using data analytics.

 # II.
 Assessment of Student Learning Performance & Proficiency: Keys to Student Success